end2endzone/cmakeonaplate/clients/client2/README.md

 ## Client #2
 If FooLib and FooExe are not installed to the same directory, the `find_package()` command will not be able to find your library automatically.
 However, if you know the installation directory of FooLib, you can instruct CMake to use this directory while searching.
-By manually specifying the FooLib's install directory, the `find_package()` command will bo able to locate FooLib's the include directories and library files.
+By manually specifying the FooLib's install directory, the `find_package()` command will be able to locate FooLib's include directories and library files.

 For example, on Windows, the CMake default installation directory is `C:\Program Files (x86)\${PROJECT_NAME}`.
 This makes the installation directory different for each projects.
 One must specify the FooLib's installation directory manually.